kusaridev/kusari-uploader/README.md

 # kusari-uploader

 This application ingests SBOMs and Attestations into the Kusari Platform.
 It uses OAuth2's client credentials flow to generate a pre-signed URL for uploads to an authorized S3 bucket.
-The application converts SBOMs and other documents to `processor.Document` blobs and uploads them to a tenant specifci S3.

 ## Features